anton-weigardh/Getting-and-Cleaning-Data/CODEBOOK.md

-##Code book
+### Code book

 ## ID Fields
+Two different fields that contain information about the participant and the task

-* Subject ID - The ID of the participant
+* Subject ID * - The ID of the participant
-* Activity - Performed Activity of the participant
+* Activity * - Performed Activity of the participant

+## Column Labels

+##